instrumentisto/rust-incubator/2_idioms/README.md

 - What is essential for writing well-designed and ergonomic APIs in [Rust] and why?
 - Why `mem::replace` exists and what purpose does it sole?
 When and why is it really helpful?
 - How input type polymorphism is usually organized in [Rust] APIs?
 What cost does it have?
+- Which ways and tools do exist for future-proofing source code in [Rust]?